Jeffrey Catherine Jones

 Jeffrey Catherine Jones (January 10, 1944 – May 19, 2011) was an American artist whose work is best known from the late 1960s through the 2000s.
 Jones created the cover art for more than 150 books through 1976, as well as venturing into fine art during and after this time.
-Fantasy artist Frank Frazetta called Jones "the greatest living painter".
+Fantasy artist Frank Frazetta supposedly described Jones as "the greatest living painter" and she included the quote on her website, but the source of the quote is unknown and Frazetta denied ever having said it when asked.
 Although Jones first achieved fame as simply Jeff Jones and later as Jeffrey Jones, she transitioned to female and added Catherine as a middle name in 1998.

 Early life

-Jeffrey Durwood Jones was born and raised in Atlanta, Georgia.
+Jeffrey Durwood Jones was born January 10, 1944, and raised in Atlanta, Georgia.
 As a child, her father was overseas in the military.
 She graduated from Georgia State College in 1967 with a degree in geology and was keenly interested in art and admired the work of Johannes Vermeer, Giovanni Battista Tiepolo, and Rembrandt.

 Career

 Jones moved to New York City to pursue an art career and quickly found work drawing comics pages for King Comics, Gold Key Comics, Creepy, Eerie, and Vampirella, as well as Wally Wood's Witzend.
 She painted covers for books, including the Ace paperback editions of Fritz Leiber's Fafhrd and the Gray Mouser series and Andre Norton's Postmarked the Stars, The Zero Stone, Uncharted Stars and over 150 others.
 For a period during the early 1970s, Jones also provided illustrations to Ted White's Fantastic.
 She drew many covers and short stories for a variety of comics publishers including DC Comics, Skywald Publications, and Warren but generally avoided the superhero genre.

 In the 1972–1975 issues of National Lampoon, Jones produced a full page strip entitled Idyl.